farukGucN/kyma-runtime-samples/from-zero-to-cap-on-kyma/the-detailed-path.md

 `cds` can intelligently inspect what is defined in your CAP application and generate the necessary configurations (Helm charts) to deploy the application on Kyma runtime.

 1. Create a Helm chart.
+When asked for the registry server:
+   * If you're using Docker Hub, enter your username.
-When asked for the registry server, if you are using docker hub, enter your use name.
-For private registries, enter the registry server URL.
+   * If you're using a private registry, enter the registry server URL.

    ```shell
    make create-helm-chart